Ken Murray (entertainer): Radio, films and television

 He was also the host of The Ken Murray Show, a weekly music and comedy show on CBS Television that ran from 1950 to 1953.
 The show was the first to win a Freedom Foundation Award.
-Murray also guest starred on several television series, including The Ford Show, Starring Tennessee Ernie Ford and The Bing Crosby Show.
+Murray also guest-starred on several television series, including The Ford Show, Starring Tennessee Ernie Ford and The Bing Crosby Show.

-Murray produced and co-starred as "Smiling Billy Murray" in a 1953 film, The Marshal's Daughter, a western that featured his protégé Laurie Anders in the title role, her sole film performance.

-In 1962, Murray portrayed the top hat wearing, cigar chewing, drunken Doc Willoughby in John Ford's The Man Who Shot Liberty Valance starring John Wayne and James Stewart, arguably his most memorable screen role.
-Paired off for most of the picture with Edmond O'Brien as an alcoholic newspaper editor, he drunkenly rolls over the gunshot corpse of villain Liberty Valance (Lee Marvin) with his boot, looks around off-handedly, and says "Dead" to the surrounding crowd of euphoric Mexicans.

-Over the course of his career, Murray filmed Hollywood celebrities, using his 16mm home movie camera.
+Show-business fan

+Throughout his career Ken Murray always admired bygone celebrities from the world of show business.
+In 1936 he noted the surprise comeback of the Original Dixieland Jazz Band and hired them to join his traveling troupe of entertainers for personal appearances.
+Murray's gesture was well intentioned, but aVariety reviewer caught a Baltimore engagement and disapproved of Murray's handling: "Unfortunately boys aren't getting the spotlight they deserve.
+They're part of Murray's act and, with two brief exceptions, there's something in front of band [at] all times.
+To many, that old act has been mythical, especially in last year-and-half.
+Murray didn't even adequately explain band's background when intro'ing it.
+Comic should certainly take advantage of what he has in his own act."

+Murray also persuaded silent-film actress Mae Murray, long retired, to be interviewed as a guest on his radio show.
+In 1950 he returned the former Our Gang star Darla Hood to prominence, hiring her as a singer for his Blackouts stage revue and his television show.

+Murray was considered a Hollywood gadabout, friendly with most Hollywood celebrities.
+He often visited social affairs with his 16mm home-movie camera in hand.
 He began filming the footage to send back home to his grandparents in lieu of writing letters.
 His grandmother saved the footage, which featured Hollywood stars including Douglas Fairbanks, Mary Pickford, Charlie Chaplin and Jean Harlow.
 Murray later assembled the footage in compilation films such as Hollywood Without Make-Up (1963).
 Footage filmed by Murray was used in several television specials, including Hollywood: My Home Town (1965) and the feature-length film Ken Murray's Shooting Stars.

-In 1965, Murray played a THRUSH financier and owner of a Caribbean casino in The Man from U.N.C.L.E.

-In 1966, Murray was cast as Melody Murphy in the Walt Disney film Follow Me, Boys! starring Fred MacMurray, Vera Miles and Kurt Russell.
+Murray's prominence on the social scene resulted in producer-director Ralph Staub hiring Murray to emcee some of the Screen Snapshots theatrical films for Columbia Pictures.
+These popular reels showed various personalities informally or semi-formally at parties, social functions, and fundraisers.